 Toronto Hydro's business is subject to a variety of risks including those key risk areas described in the following sections.
-The strategic risk areas of Toronto Hydro are identified as the oversight, franchise and governance risks, while the key functional risks of the organization are the cybersecurity, safety, financial, human capital, operations and compliance risks.
-There can be no assurance that any steps Toronto Hydro may take to manage risks will avoid future loss resulting from the occurrence of such risks.
+The strategic risk areas of Toronto Hydro are identified as the governance, oversight and franchise risks, while the key functional risks of the organization are the cybersecurity, safety, financial, operations, human capital and compliance risks.
+There can be no assurance that any steps Toronto Hydro may take to manage risks will avoid future loss resulting from the occurrence of the identified key enterprise risk areas or any other risks.